 At the Heart of the Galapagos Archipelago

-The Galapagos Islands belong to the Republic of Ecuador and are located 600 miles / 1000 km off the coast of Ecuador in South America.
+The Galapagos Islands are part of the Republic of Ecuador and are located 600 miles / 1000 km off the coast of Ecuador in South America.

-The Highlands (home to tortoise reserves, volcanic craters, lava tunnels, coffee farms, quiet country lanes for biking): 0-15 minutes by car
+The Highlands Home to tortoise reserves, volcanic craters, lava tunnels, coffee farms, quiet country lanes (ideal for biking), and Galapagos Safari Camp.

 How to Reach Galapagos Safari Camp

-The journey to our Camp begins in either Quito or Guayaquil, with a 2-hour flight to the small airport on Baltra Island (once the United States’ military base during the Second World War).
+The journey to Galapagos Safari Camp begins in either Quito or Guayaquil, with a 2-hour flight to the small airport on Baltra Island (once the United States’ military base during the Second World War).

 Having been greeted by your guide, you will make your way through the VIP Lounge and Galapagos National Park checks.
 You’ll then travel by car to the Itabaca Channel (approx 10 mins) where you will transfer to a boat for a short hop across the channel to the northern shore of Santa Cruz Island.

-From there, it’s a 30-minute drive up to the camp, from the arid coastal ecosystems and into the cloudforests of the highlands, home to intriguing giant daisy trees, called Scalesia, and many other species.
+From there, it’s a 30-minute drive to the camp, from the arid ecosystems on the coast, into the cloudforests of the highlands, home to intriguing giant daisy trees, called Scalesia, and many other species.